MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 // Core concepts
 // Examples of p2p protocols
-// Review of the litterature
+// Review of the literature

+== History and use cases

 The client–server architecture is the most common communication model on the Internet.
 It is a natural fit for protocols such as HTTP, FTP, or SSH, where one central server provides services or data to multiple clients that request them.
 The main advantage of client–server architecture lies in its simplicity.
 The server manages client requests and coordinates their interactions, while users only need to establish a connection to this central point.
 Security is also easier to enforce, since it mainly involves securing the server.